 The project includes the creation of a publicly accessible and controlled mobility trail that is being designed to accommodate future mobility technologies that are quiet, electric, and safe.
 These could include e-scooters, e-bikes, and small electric shuttles.

-Moblity Corridor Design Updates
+Mobility Corridor Design Updates

 Currently, the project team is working closely with PWSA as they continue to design the stormwater infrastructure in the Four Mile Run area.
 The design of the Mobility Trail and 3 Rivers Heritage Trail will be flexible and responsive to the stormwater design needs.
-As that work progresses, the project team will begin to conduct field surveys and geotechnical investigations throughout the project area.

 To stay informed, sign up for our mailing list and receive the latest project updates.